-- When the response to a detected loopback condition is set to block user traffic, loopback detection control frames may untagged or tagged depending on the port's VLAN membership type. - When the response to a detected loopback condition is set to block user traffic, ingress filtering for the port is enabled automatically if not already enabled by the switchport ingress-filtering command.
-The port's original setting for ingress filtering will be restored when loopback detection is disabled. - Use the loopback-detection recover-time command to set the time to wait before re-enabling an interface shut down by the loopback detection process. - When the loopback detection response is changed, any ports placed in shutdown state by the loopback detection process will be immediately restored to operation regardless of the remaining recover time.
+- When using vlan-based mode, loopback detection control frames are untagged or tagged depending on the port's VLAN membership type. - ♦ When using vlan-based mode, ingress filtering for the port is enabled automatically if not already enabled by the switchport ingress-filtering command.
+The port's original setting for ingress filtering will be restored when loopback detection is disabled. - When the loopback detection mode is changed, any ports placed in shutdown state by the loopback detection process will be immediately restored to operation regardless of the remaining recover time.

-This example sets the loopback detection mode to block user traffic.
+This example sets the loopback detection mode to VLAN based.

+'''

+Console(config) #loopback-detection mode vlan-based

+Console(config)#

+'''

-Console(config) #loopback-detection action block Console(config)# loopback-detection This command specifies the interval to wait before the switch automatically recover-time releases an interface from shutdown state.
-Use the no form to restore the default setting.
+loopback-detection This command specifies the interval to wait before the switch automatically recover-time releases an interface from shutdown state.
+Use the no form to restore the default settina.